WarriorCrystal/Delux-0.1-src/README.md

 # Delux-0.1-src
- Shitty wurst+2 skid from @BeatEmece he literally sent it to me for error
+ Shitty wurst+2 skid from beat he literally sent it to me for error